lorrainea/SSA/MA/README.md

 ```

 <sequence_file> is a textfile containing the input text and
-<suffix_list> is a textfile containing the starting positions of the suffixes to be sorted (separated with a new line).
+<suffix_list> is a textfile containing the starting positions of the suffixes to be sorted (separated by a new line).

 Two files are output: <output_filename>.ssa which contains the sparse suffix array; and <output_filename>.lcp which contains the lcp values between consecutive suffixes.
 Every entry is on a new line.